-CREON.
+Creon.
 You should be protecting mine as well.
 OEDIPUS.
 But you're a treacherous man.
 It's your nature.
-CREON.
+Creon.
 What if you're wrong?
 OEDIPUS.
 I still have to govern.
-CREON.
+Creon.
 Not if you do it badly.
-765 OEDIPUS.
-O Thebes- my city!
+OEDIPUS.
+O Thebes- 765 my city!
 CREON.
-I, too, have some rights in Thebes- it is not yours alone.
-[630] [The palace doors open.]
-CHORUS LEADER.
+I, too, have some rights in Thebes- [630] it is not yours alone.
+[The palace doors open.]
 My lords, an end to this.
+Chorus Leader.
 I see Jocasta coming from the palace, and just in time.
 With her assistance you should bring this quarrel to a close.
 [Enter Jocasta from the palace.]
-770 JOCASTA.
+770 Jocasta.
 You foolish men, why are you arguing in such a stupid way?
 With our land so sick, aren't you ashamed to start a private fight?
 You, Oedipus, go in the house, and you, Creon, return to yours.
-Why inflate 775 a trivial matter into something huge?
-CREON.
-Sister, your husband Oedipus intends to punish me in one of two dreadful ways- to banish me from my own fathers' land or to arrest me and then have me killed.
+Why inflate a trivial matter into something huge?
+Creon.
+Sister, your husband Oedipus intends to punish me in one of two dreadful ways- [640] to banish me from my own fathers' land or to arrest me and then have me killed.
 OEDIPUS.
 That's right.
-[640] 780 Lady, I caught him committing treason, a vicious crime against me personally.
-CREON.
+Lady, I caught him committing treason, a vicious crime against me personally.
+Creon.
 Let me not prosper but die a man accursed, if I have done what you accuse me of.
-JOCASTA.
-Oedipus, for the sake of the gods, trust him in this.
-785 Respect that oath he made before all heaven- do it for my sake and for those around you.
-CHORUS LEADER.
-I beg you, my lord, consent to this- agree with her.
-OEDIPUS.
-What is it then you're asking me to do?
-[650] Chorus Leader.
+Oedipus, JOCASTA. for the sake of the gods, trust him in this.
+Respect that oath he made before all heaven do it for my sake and for those around you.
+Chorus Leader.
+I beg you, my lord, consent to this agree with her.
+What is it then OEDIPUS.

 Pay Creon due respect.

-He has not been foolish in the past, and now that oath he's sworn has power.
-790 0
+He has not been foolish in the past, and now 790 that oath he's sworn has power.
 OEDIPUS.
-Are you aware

-just what you're asking?
+Are you aware just what you're asking?

-Chorus Leader.
 Yes.
 I understand.
+CHORUS LEADER.
 OEDIPUS.
 Then tell me clearly what you mean to say.
 CHORUS LEADER.
-You should not accuse a friend of yours

-and thus dishonour him with a mere story 70 ~

-which may be false, when he has sworn an oath 795)

-and therefore could be subject to a curse.
+You should not accuse a friend of yours and thus dishonour him with a mere story 795 which may be false, when he has sworn an oath and therefore could be subject to a curse.
 OEDIPUS.
-By this point you should clearly understand,

-what you are doing when you request this- you're seeking to evile me from Thebes or kill me 0

-you're seeking to exile me from Thebes or kill me.
-800 0

-60]

-who stands pre-eminent before the rest!

-May I die the most miserable of deaths,

-abandoned by the gods and by my friends,

-if I have ever harboured such a thought!
-809 5

-But the destruction of our land wears down

-my troubled heart-and so does this quarrel,

-if you two add new problems to the ones

-which have for so long been afflicting us.
+By this point you should clearly understand, what you are doing when you request thisyou're seeking to exile me from Thebes or kill me.
+800 Chorus Leader.
+No, no, by sacred Helios, the god [660] who stands pre-eminent before the rest!
+May I die the most miserable of deaths, abandoned by the gods and by my friends, if I have ever harboured such a thought!
+805 But the destruction of our land wears down my troubled heart-and so does this quarrel, if you two add new problems to the ones which have for so long been afflicting us.
 OEDIPUS.
-Let him go, then, even though it means 810 0

-I must be killed or sent from here in exile,

-6 70]

-to act compassionately by what you said,

-not by Creon's words.
-But if he stays here,

-he will be hateful to me.

-Creon.
-You are stubborn- 819 5

-obviously unhappy to concede,

-and when you lose your temper, you go too far.

-But men like that find it most difficult

-to tolerate themselves.
+Let him go, then, even though it means 810 I must be killed or sent from here in exile, forced out in disgrace.
+I have been moved [670] to act compassionately by what you said, not by Creon's words.
+But if he stays here, he will be hateful to me.
+You are stubborn- CREON.
+815 obviously unhappy to concede, and when you lose your temper, you go too far.
+But men like that find it most difficult to tolerate themselves.
 In that there's justice.
 OEDIPUS.
 Why not go-leave me alone?
-820 0

-Creon.
-I'll leave-

-since I see you do not understand me.
+820 I'll leave- Creon. since I see you do not understand me.
 But these men here know I'm a reasonable man.

-[Exit Crean away from the palace leaving Ordinus Jocasta and the cho V115
+Exit Creon away from the palace, leaving Oedipus, Jocasta, and the chorus on stage.]